How would you like to get paid for shopping at CVS?

 4. Sign up for ExtraCare Advantage for Diabetes

-If you have diabetes, then CVS have a plan which will save you money.
+If you have diabetes, then CVS has a plan which will save you money.

 It’s called ExtraCare Advantage for Diabetics.

-It doubles up the ExtraBucks that you earn on diabetic supplies and also comes with a newsletter via email which tells you about extra savings.
+It doubles up the ExtraBucks that you earn on diabetic supplies and also comes with a newsletter via email that tells you about extra savings.

 5. Join the ExtraCare Beauty Club

 Would you like to save 10% off beauty products?

 If you sign up for the ExtraCare Beauty Club, you’ll get a pass that gives you 10% off, as well as $5 in ECBs for every $50 you spend in beauty, and even $3 in ECBs for your birthday.

 You’ll get other perks as well, with offers for beauty freebies such as shampoo and sunscreen.